sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 [Console](https://console.sharetribe.com/) is where you to manage all your marketplace data, such as users, listings and transactions.
-Console also offers tools to develop your marketplace, for example, an editor for email templates.
+Console also offers tools to develop and customize your marketplace, for example, an editor for email templates.
 Console is accessed via a web UI that we provide out of the box.
 Think of it as an admin interface you never have to build!

 ### The Integration API